makeabhishek/Wave-Equation/sensitivityKernel.md

 $\frac{\partial u}{\partial t} + u\frac{\partial u}{\partial x} = v\frac{\partial^2 u}{\partial x^2}$ \
 $x \in [-1,1]$ and $t \in [0,1]$ ; diffucion coefficient $\nu = 0.01/ \pi$.
 If we change the parameter there willl be different problem.
 So is there a way to make this general, which can be implement for any problem.
 It can be done by operator, for example derivative operator, which takes the function and perform operation.

-### What does "kernel" represent in integral kernel?
-In algebra, the term kernel of a homomorphism refers to the inverse image of the zero element.
-In functional analysis, there is the term "integral kernel".
-Examples are Possion kernel, Dirichlet kernel etc. \
-In simple language it denotes the inner part.
-According to dictionary, kernel is "the important, central part of anything".
-(This is the third meaning in Chambers Concise Dictionary).
-From O.E. cyrnel=corn,grain + dimin. suffix -el). \
-An integral kernel is, of course, **an integrable generalization** $𝐾(𝑥,𝑦)$ of a matrix $𝑀_{𝑗,𝑘}$.
-You could very loosely call this a "kernel" in the sense of the "core" of the formula for a integral linear operator.  \

 ## Integral equations:
   + An integral equation is an equation in which an unknown function to be detemrined under one or more integral sign.
 If the derivative of function are involved, it is called an intero-differential equation.
 An equation of the form: \
 $v(s)\cdot u(x) = f(x) + \lambda \int_{a} k(x,t) u(t)dt$ is called Linear Integral equation, where upper limit may be either variabkle $x$ or fixed and $u(x)$ is unknown function $v(x), f(x)$ and the kernel of the integral equation $k(x,t)$ are known fucntion; $\lambda$ is a non-zero or complex parameter. \